-Liquefied petroleum gas, or propane, is a versatile, environmentally friendly energy source used in residential, commercial, and industrial applications.
-Propane can be used on the farm in many applications, such as:
+Liquefied Petroleum Gas, or propane, is a versatile, environmentally friendly energy source used in many residential, commercial, and industrial applications.
+One way propane is used in agriculture is to supply year-round heating for confinement barns housing commercial poultry or swine.